wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-proxy/develop-an-api-proxy-from-an-open-api-specification.md

         2. Go to the **Build Area** card and click **Security Settings**.
         3. In the **Security Settings** pane:
             - To disable security for the entire API, clear the **OAuth2** checkbox.
             - To disable security for a specific resource, expand the relevant resource and turn off the **Security** toggle.
         4. Click **Apply**.
+        5. Then click **Deploy**.

 1. In the left navigation menu, click **Test** and then click **OpenAPI Console**.
 2. Select **Development** from the environment drop-down list.